payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/customer-journey-payu-hosted-checkout-with-lrs-integration.md

 ---
 This section outlines the customer journey for Cross Border Liberalised Remittance Scheme (LRS) transactions using PayU Hosted Checkout (non-seamless integration).
 The journey incorporates the mandatory LRS declarations that customers must acknowledge before completing their payment.

-The typical customer journey for PayU Hosted Checkout with LRS involves:
+The typical customer journey for PayU Hosted Checkout with LRS checks involves the following sequence:

 1. Customer selects products/services on the merchant website and proceeds to checkout
 2. Merchant prepares the payment request including the **LRS Service Type**
 3. Merchant initiates the API call to PayU with these parameters.
 4. Customer is redirected to the PayU Hosted Checkout page where they begin the payment process.
-5. Customer provides the LRS details and does the declaration:
+5. Customer provides the additional details and declarations for making the purchase under LRS:

+   * Selects the **Individual Buyer**
-   * Fills their personal details (name, PAN, DOB, etc.)
+   * Fills their personal details (Name as on PAN, PAN, DOB, pin-code) (required only for Individuals)
-   * Selects the **Individual Buyer** or **Buying for Business**.
-   * Selects the **LRS Declaration** check box (at the bottom of the page) to acknowledge the LRS declaration.
-This check box label from the `lrs_mandatory_limit_declaration` or` lrs_tnc` parameter value.
+   * Selects the mandatory **LRS Declaration** check box (at the bottom of the page) declaring that they are under the LRS limit of $250K USD in current financial year & agree to the buyer T\&Cs.

    <Image align="center" src="https://files.readme.io/df74b10d4fb401c9658c26ff593905ee625cc2bde4720d127293d8786ec9a74c-cb-lrs-payu-hosted-amt-declaration.png" />
 6. Customer provides the tax details and tax limit declaration for LRS:

-   * Shows TCS (Tax Collected at Source) options
+   * Shows TCS (Tax Collected at Source) options.
+As per the <Anchor label="latest tax rules" target="_blank" href="https://www.hdfcbank.com/personal/useful-links/important-messages/revision-in-tcs-on-lrs-transactions">latest tax rules</Anchor> (effective April '25), an additional tax needs to be collected for individuals who have remitted more than INR 10 lacs 1 million in current financial year.
+   * The applicable tax rate is based on the **LRS Service Type** passed in the payment request.
    * Selects the **Tax Declaration** check box at the bottom of the page to acknowledge the LRS tax declaration.
 This check box label is from the `lrs_tcs_declaration_under_limit` parameter value.

    <Image align="center" src="https://files.readme.io/db14893cec45b3b796b2a6932703001c95b2caec1a63f4889485a8553bc79e8c-cb-lrs-payu-hosted-tax-declaration.png" />